AshenCreations/GameLooping/readme.md

 - VSCode is being used for editing the project & debugging, may move to RemedyBG in the future

-- Build using a build.bat with MSVC cl
+- Building the project using a simple build.bat with MSVC cl